-This savory Dutch Baby recipe is a taste treat!
-Perfect for a meatless meal or brunch.
-Mine features cherry tomatoes, red onion and goat cheese, but use whatever vegetables and cheese you like to change it up.
+This savoury tomato and goat cheese Dutch Baby is a taste treat!
+Perfect for a meatless meal, breakfast or brunch.
+Features cherry tomatoes, red onion and goat cheese, but you can use whatever vegetables and cheese you like to change it up.

 This savoury Dutch Baby is also vegetarian (perfect for #MeatlessMonday) and on the table in about 30 minutes (and that includes the 20 minutes it spends in the oven doing it’s puffing up thing.